ZhaiGuansen/3D-Viscoelastic-Implicit-Finite-Difference/README.md

 Installation of the library mkl_lapack95 and parallel computing with openmp

 ## run.ps1
-After compiling with VS, run _run.ps1_ to automatically run the program
+After compiling with VS, run _run.ps1_ to automatically run the program(mainly used to automatically continue running the program after an interruption.)